Rongronggg9/RSS-to-Telegram-Bot/docs/FAQ.md

 ### **Q**: I want my bot to serve me only.
 What should I do?

-Set the env variable `MULTIUSER` to `0`.
+**A**: Set the env variable `MULTIUSER` to `0`.
 If you need to use the bot in a channel, read the next question.
 Using the bot in a group is possible even if you don't have the multi-user mode enabled, as long as you are a non-anonymous administrator of the group.
 If you are an anonymous administrator of the group, read the next question.

 ### **Q**: I want my bot to serve the users/channels/groups I specify only.
 What should I do?

-Firstly, set the env variable `MULTIUSER` to `0`.
+**A**: Firstly, set the env variable `MULTIUSER` to `0`.
 This will make guests unable to use the bot.
 If you want to allow a certain user to use the bot, send `/user_info user_id` or `/user_info @username` to the bot and promote their to "User".
 If you want to allow a certain channel/group to use the bot, you should promote both the channel/group itself and at least one of its administrators to "User".
 Only the promoted administrators can operate the bot in the channel/group.

+### **Q**: why did the bot automatically leave my channel/group?

+**A**: Once the bot finds itself lacking the permission to send messages (not granted or being blocked), it will immediately unsubscribe all subscriptions in this chat.
+Meanwhile, if this chat is a channel or group and the bot is still a member of it, it will leave the channel/group.
+Make sure to grant the bot enough permission (sending messages) in channel/group.